JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

         // ...
     }
     ```

+> When running coroutines in a `ViewModel`, remember that the `ViewModel.viewModelScope` value is tied to the `Dispatchers.Main.immediate` value,
+> which might be unavailable on desktop by default.
+> To make ViewModel coroutines work correctly with Compose Multiplatform, add the `kotlinx-coroutines-swing` dependency to your project.
+> See the [`Dispatchers.Main` documentation](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-main.html) for details.
+>
+{type="tip"}

 On non-JVM platforms, objects cannot be instantiated using type reflection.
 So in common code you cannot call the `viewModel()` function without parameters: every time a `ViewModel` instance is created,